Discover AMAYA Dubai: A culinary masterpiece in the heart of Dubai Mall

 For those preferring a more intimate atmosphere, Amaya’s indoor spaces offer the soothing sight of an elegant waterfall, perfect for unwinding without venturing outdoors.

-Amaya elevates the art of shisha with a selection of premium blends sourced from around the globe.
+Amaya elevates the best shisha experience with a selection of premium blends sourced from around the globe.
 Whether you’re catching up with friends or simply soaking in the ambiance, this signature offering adds a luxurious touch to your visit.

 More than a Restaurant - A Lifestyle